TheJessieKirk/jam_fallout_3/JXPPointLookoutBlackhallManorFixes/JXPPointLookoutBlackhallManorFixes Readme.txt

     0.1.0
       Initial commit.
       Replaced an accessible static container with an actual container.
-      Assigned ownership of the Blackhall Manor interior cells to Obediah Blackhall.
+      Assigned ownership of the Blackhall Manor interior cells to Obadiah Blackhall.
       Removed an inaccessible bottle.

+    0.1.1
+      Made Blackhall Manor a public area (but not the basement).
+      Made the basement off-limits, so Obadiah will be cross if he catches you going in.
+      Made Obadiah very evil.

+    0.1.2
+      Updated ESP description.
+      Fixed documentation syntax.